 These stories have to be told as many of the veteran engineers and producers who started out in the 1970s, 80s and early 90s are getting up there in years and will some day no longer be with us.
 Add to this the fact that some of the facilities could be in the future considered on the endangered list, as economic uncertainty and home recording continue to spread across the world.

-Some of the studios and people to be featured in the documentary film include Electrokitty Recording Studio (Seattle WA), John Van Houdt – Sound Logic Audio(Colbert, WA), Robert Lang Studios (Seattle, WA), Paradise Sound (Index, WA ), Larry Anschell – Turtle Recording (Vancouver BC), Tom Hall – veteran producer/engineer (Kirkland, WA), Michael Lewis (Coeur d’Alene, Idaho), Larry Crane (Portland, Oregon), and Jared Crab at Crabwalk Studios (SpokaneValley, WA).
-In addition to these studios and people, the producer has filmed at one college level recording program with instructors, and hopefully one console manufacturer.
+Some of the studios and people to be featured in the Road to Record long form documentary film and Analog is Not Dead short film include Electrokitty Recording Studio (Seattle WA), John Van Houdt – Sound Logic Audio(Colbert, WA), Robert Lang Studios (Seattle, WA), Patrick Sample Paradise Sound (Index, WA ), Larry Anschell – Turtle Recording (Vancouver BC), Tom Hall – veteran producer/engineer (Kirkland, WA), Producer/composer Michael Lewis (Coeur d’Alene, Idaho), Chris Mara – Mara Machines (Nashville, TN), and Larry Crane (Portland, Oregon).
+In addition to these studios and people, the producer has filmed at one college level recording program with instructors.
+Hopefully we’ll be able to capture at least one to two recording console manufacturers.

 For Sponsorship, Distribution, PR & Questions – Contact Us Here: